ongaunjie1/credit-score-prediction/README.md

 # credit-score-prediction
 Link to streamlit app: https://credit-score-prediction.streamlit.app/
-* **NOTE**: The app might run out of resources if too many predictions are made, it will require me to reboot the app.
-Let me know if it happens!)
+* **NOTE**: The dataset lacks diversity, potentially affecting the accuracy of the model.
+However, this project provided a valuable opportunity for enhancing data-cleaning techniques.
+It's important to note that despite the suboptimal dataset, the machine learning process remains unchanged.
 ## About Dataset
 | Field Name    | Description                                                    | Type    |
 |---------------|----------------------------------------------------------------|---------|